 The oral exam begins with the student’s 30 minute critical evaluation of the syllabus materials, and is followed by no more than 90 minutes of questioning by the committee on any subject matter related to their contents.
 The student is judged primarily on the oral evidence, but the content and style of the presentation can account for part of the decision.

-The entire candidacy exam committee must be informed of the scheduling of the oral exam no later than two weeks (14 days) prior to the exam.
-The Doctoral Program Administrator must be informed of the scheduling of the oral exam no later than two weeks (14 days) prior to the exam.
+The entire candidacy exam committee must agree to the scheduling of the oral exam no later than two weeks (14 days) prior to the exam.
+The Doctoral Program Administrator must then be informed of the scheduling of the oral exam, also no later than two weeks (14 days) prior to the exam, use the PhD Program Milestones Registration Form.
 Emergency exceptions to either of these deadlines can be granted by the Director of Graduate Studies or the Department Chair on appeal by the advisor and agreement of the committee.